Guide for Parents of Estranged Adult Children

 I have been searching for months for anything to help me understand what is going on and give me direction in how to move forward with my estranged daughter.
-Your Guide hits the nail on the head.
+Your book hits the nail on the head.

-Just in the week since I read the guide, my thoughts relating to myself and this situation have been transformed.
+Just in the week since I read the book, my thoughts relating to myself and this situation have been transformed.
 Thank you so much for your work and for your gift to parents like myself.

 Here we are six months later, all sending group emails to one another, exchanging recipes and photographs, celebrating birthdays, and frequently text messaging…

-I knew before I even finished your [Guide] that you had solved the puzzle… I read it twice and then carefully crafted a letter as an adult parent to my daughter, estranged for eight years.
+I knew before I even finished your book that you had solved the puzzle… I read it twice and then carefully crafted a letter as an adult parent to my daughter, estranged for eight years.

 You’re an absolute genius!
 I just received the sweetest email from her.
 She said she’d like to talk after she returns home from vacation.